bradwindy/azure-multivm-webapp/README.md

 # Cloud Hosted Multi VM Web Application

-Live hosted version of this project is available at: <http://13.70.0.241/>

 ## About

 This is a project connecting two virtual machines and a cloud database service together to form a collaborative to-do list web app.